Mesabloo/coqide.kak/README.md

 - `coqide_command` is the command used to launch the daemon (which is written in Rust).
   Sometimes, the executable is not in your PATH, so you may want to customize this option using `set-option global coqide_command "<path to coqide-daemon>"`.
   The default value is `coqide-daemon` therefore assumes it is in your PATH.

+## Things left to do and known bugs

+The codebase is at some locations pretty ugly (e.g. when decoding XML nodes to Rust values).
+However, most of it should be at last a little bit documented.

+Here are some erroneous or incomplete features:
+- Both goal and result buffers print unformatted raw text.
+  This means that text like `<constr.keyword>forall</constr.keyword>` will be output, instead of a colored one.
+  This makes output pretty hard to read.
+- Trying to process the next statement after the end of the file yields a `coqidetop` error instead of simply be ignored.
+- Trying to go past an error multiple times will make state IDs inconsistent therefore leading to a `coqidetop` error.
+- ... and some other things that I did not see.

+If you feel like it, feel free to improve this plugin by forking this repository and submitting your patches through pull requests.
+Just try not to implement many features in the same pull request.

 ## Personal configuration